abduelhamit/DiyanetAwqatSalahAPI/README.md

-# DiyanetAwqatSalahAPI
+# Diyanet Awqat Salah API
-Implementation of the Diyanet Awqat Salah REST API
+Implementation of the Diyanet Awqat Salah REST API for Go